 Many of us are terrified by living alone.
-Not even living, just by the simple though that you will be alone in the crowd.
+Not even living, just by the simple thought that you will be alone in the crowd.

 Let me tell you what is on the other side.
 I like being alone, even though I consider myself extroverted.
 It brings me peace and serenity.
-Knowing yourself is not a phrase for maturity, rather it’s a exploration process into the self.
+Knowing yourself is not a phrase for maturity, instead, it’s an exploration process into the self.
 And that beings with resistance…

 Taking time for yourself is like disconnecting and reconnecting to life.